SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 | `total` | Total time the user waited for playback to start | Time in milliseconds | `1763` |

 > [!IMPORTANT]
 > QoE timings measure the perceived user experience.
-If content preloading in a playlist makes it possible to start instantaneously (or almost), these values should be zero or close to zero.
+If content preloading in a playlist makes it possible to start instantaneously (or almost), these values **SHOULD** be zero or close to zero.

 ### Quality of Service Timings